 GeneCards Summary for ASPH Gene

 ASPH (Aspartate Beta-Hydroxylase) is a Protein Coding gene.
 Diseases associated with ASPH include traboulsi syndrome and regular astigmatism.
-GO annotations related to this gene include calcium ion binding and electron carrier activity.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include calcium ion binding and ion channel binding.
 An important paralog of this gene is ASPHD1.

 UniProtKB/Swiss-Prot for ASPH Gene

 Isoform 1: specifically hydroxylates an Asp or Asn residue in certain epidermal growth factor-like (EGF) domains of a number of proteins.

 Isoform 8: membrane-bound Ca(2+)-sensing protein, which is a structural component of the ER-plasma membrane junctions.
 Isoform 8 regulates the activity of Ca(+2) released-activated Ca(+2) (CRAC) channels in T-cells.